textX/Arpeggio/README.rst

 In music, arpeggio is playing the chord notes one by one in sequence.
 I came up with the name by thinking that parsing is very similar to arpeggios in music.
 You take tokens one by one from an input and make sense out of it – make a chord!

 Well, if you don't buy this maybe it is time to tell you the truth.
-I searched the dictionary for the words that contains PEG acronym and the word arpeggio was at the top of the list ;)
+I searched the dictionary for the words that contain PEG acronym and the word arpeggio was at the top of the list ;)